tomsouthall-zz/node-javascriptlint/README.md

 node-javascriptlint
 ===================

-A node wrapper for JavascriptLint
+A node.js wrapper for JavascriptLint - in development, check back soon...